aravind-sadharani/chandraveena/src/pages/discography.md

 ## Featured Audio

-Here is a rendition of Raag Ahir Bhairav on Chandraveena in an informal baithak at my residence.
+Here is a rendition of Raga Ahir Bhairav on Chandraveena in an informal baithak at my residence.

 <band-camp albumid="3106704254" albumname="an-informal-baithak" albumtitle="An Informal Baithak by S Balachander"></band-camp>